Dar3071/ci-cd-lambda-example/README.md

 Random Quote Fetcher - AWS Lambda Function

+This project demonstrates my ability to create and deploy serverless applications using AWS.
+It features a Python-based Lambda function that fetches random quotes from an API and uses an automated pipeline to install dependencies, package the code, and update the function.

 # Overview

 This AWS Lambda function fetches a random quote from the "ZenQuotes" API and logs it to the console.
 It is designed as a simple example of integrating external APIs with AWS Lambda.